pubkey/fashion-segmentation/README.md

     <img src="./docs/images/fashion-segmentation-input-output.jpg" alt="fashion segmentation input output" />
 </p>

-The segmentation data enables you to extract the actual meaning of your product images by calculating the accurate colour or extracting patches and shapes.
+The segmentation data enables you to extract the actual meaning of your product images by calculating the accurate color or extracting patches and shapes.

 <p align="center">
     <img src="./docs/images/fashion-segmentation-evaluated.jpg" alt="fashion segmentation evaluated" />